influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ```

 Combining the `list service-tests` and `service-tests` commands, it is possible
-on a \*Nix system to test all services with the command: `kapacitor list service-tests |xargs kapacitor service-tests`
+on a Linux system to test all services with the command: `kapacitor list service-tests |xargs kapacitor service-tests`

 ### Logging